timmo001/home-panel/docs/docs/configuration.md

 The `entity_id` of the [HASS][hass] entity.
 Switches and lights act as buttons which can be toggled on and off and scenes, scripts etc. act as non-toggleable buttons.
-Lights can also be clicked and held / long pressed to set brightness, temperature, effect, color etc. in a more info dialog.

 ```json
           "entity_id": "light.tv_light"
 ```

+Lights can also be clicked and held / long pressed to set brightness, temperature, effect, color etc. in a more info dialog:

-![More Info Screenshot][more-info]
+![More Info Screenshot][more-info-dark]

 #### name